microsoft/AcademicContent/README.md

-# Academic Resources for Computer Science
+# Academic Resources for Computer Science:fire:

 *The content and code on this repo is intended for computer science instruction as a collaboration with Microsoft developer advocates and Faculty / Students under the [MIT license](LICENSE.md).
 Please check back regularly for updated versions.*